Skip to main content

 For labour-only subcontractors the use-case is tighter: a time-stamped log of crew hours and output per shift.
 Attribution per PIN-level worker.
 Defendable at end-of-shift.
 That use-case alone covers the difference between disputed and undisputed claims on most monthly cycles.

 Yes.
 Operator PIN at the event, hour-meter at start-stop, fuel receipt with photo.
-When the main's monthly tally arrives, you have the structured record to compare against.
+When the main's monthly statement arrives, you have the structured record to compare against.
 Disputes happen with evidence rather than assertion.

 We have five operators across three sections.
 Does the platform attribute per person?